Recipe for Greek Chicken Souvlaki

 Total: 1 hour 15 minutes

-Divide the dough into smaller pieces, then roll the pieces thinly either by hand or in a pasta machine.
+3. Divide the dough into smaller pieces, then roll the pieces thinly either by hand or in a pasta machine.
 (The dough should be almost transparent).
-Use a fluted pastry cutter to cut the dough into strips 1 inch wide and about 5 inches long.
+Use a pastry cutter or knife to cut the dough into strips 1 inch wide and about 5 inches long.

-You can store them once cooled at room temperature in an airtight container, but we usually eat them all up!
+You can store them once cooled at room temperature in an airtight container, but they lose some of their crispness, so we usually eat them all up!

 By Peg Kern